kvarak/dnd/docs/_Classes/ranger.md

 | 13th | *banishment* |
 | 17th | *hold monster* |

 ### Hunter’s Sense
-At 3rd level, you gain the ability to peer at a creature and magically discern how best to hurt it.
+Gain the ability to peer at a creature and magically discern how best to hurt it.

-As an ***action***, choose one creature you can see within 60 feet.
+As an ***action***, choose one creature you can see within 60 ft.
 You immediately learn whether the creature has any damage immunities, resistances, or vulnerabilities and what they are.
 If the creature is hidden from divination magic, you sense that it has no damage immunities, resistances, or vulnerabilities.

 ### Slayer’s Prey
-Starting at 3rd level, you can focus your ire on one foe, increasing the harm you inflict on it.
-As a ***bonus action***, you designate one creature you can see within 60 feet as the target of this feature.
+You can focus your ire on one foe, increasing the harm you inflict on it.
+As a ***bonus action***, you designate one creature you can see within 60 ft as the target of this feature.
 The first time each turn that you hit that target with a weapon attack, it takes an extra 1d6 damage from the weapon.

 This benefit lasts until you finish a short rest.
 It ends early if you designate a different creature.

 ### Extra Attack
-Beginning at 5th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Supernatural Defense
-At 7th level, you gain extra resilience against your prey’s assaults on your mind and body.
+You gain extra resilience against your prey’s assaults on your mind and body.

 Whenever the target of your Slayer’s Prey forces you to make a saving throw and whenever you make an ability check to escape that target’s grapple, add 1d6 to your roll.

 ### Magic-User’s Nemesis
-At 11th level, you gain the ability to thwart someone else’s magic.
-When you see a creature casting a spell or teleporting within 60 feet of you, you can use your ***reaction*** to try to magically foil it.
+Gain the ability to thwart someone else’s magic.
+When you see a creature casting a spell or teleporting within 60 ft of you, you can use your ***reaction*** to try to magically foil it.
 The creature must succeed on a Wisdom saving throw against your spell save DC, or its spell or teleport fails and is wasted.

 Once you use this feature, you can’t use it again until you finish a short rest.

 ### Slayer’s Counter
-At 15th level, you gain the ability to counterattack when your prey tries to sabotage you.
+Gain the ability to counterattack when your prey tries to sabotage you.
 If the target of your Slayer’s Prey forces you to make a saving throw, you can use your ***reaction*** to make one weapon attack against the quarry.
 You make this attack immediately before making the saving throw.
 If your attack hits, your save automatically succeeds, in addition to the attack’s normal effects.